openstack/governance/reference/comparison-of-official-group-structures.rst

 It may delegate rights (and duties) to `TC working groups`_ (like the Election officials which have a delegation for running elections).

-The TC owns git repositories (generally around governance documents) but does not produce OpenStack deliverables by itself.
+The TC owns :doc:`git repositories (generally around governance documents)
+</reference/technical-committee-repos>` but does
+not produce OpenStack deliverables by itself.

 Board of Directors, Board committees and working groups